 Another dimension is polarization.
-For balanced reception to work efficiently the polarization of the LO and the quantum states have to match.
-Most often this is achieved by polarization controllers optimizing the polarization of the quantum states after transmission through the channel as shown in Fig.~\ref{fig:receiver}.
-Lately, also polarization hybrids have been introduced, splitting the polarization into two components as depicted in Fig.~\ref{fig:receiver}(d)~\cite{Pareira2023,Chin2024}.
-Those are then measured independently and combined using digital signal processing (DSP), as discussed in the next subsection.
+For balanced reception to work efficiently, the polarization of the LO and the quantum states have to match.
+Most often this is achieved via polarization controllers optimizing the polarization of the quantum states after transmission through the channel, as shown in Fig.~\ref{fig:receiver}.
+Recently, polarization hybrids splitting the polarization into two components as depicted in Fig.~\ref{fig:receiver}(d)~\cite{Pareira2023,Chin2024}, have also been introduced.
+The components are then measured independently and combined using DSP, as discussed further.